Louisiana Voodoo: Growing persecution

 In April 1850, eight women were arrested and fined for taking part at a Voodoo ceremony in Dauphine Street.
 In June, 17 women — including the high priestess Betsey Toledano —were arrested for engaging in a Voodoo dance ceremony in Saint Bernard Street, ostensibly because enslaved people, free blacks, and whites were all present together, in contravention of the law.
 The following month, Toledano and her group were again arrested after a police raid on her Conti Street home.
 That same month, a group of women were arrested for performing a ceremony near the lake; they subsequently sought to sue the police, claiming disruption of their legal right to religious assembly.
-By representing themselves in court, these women revealed the they were aware of their legal right to free exercise of religion under the First Amendment to the United States Constitution.
+By representing themselves in court, these women revealed they were aware of their legal right to free exercise of religion under the First Amendment to the United States Constitution.

 During the American Civil War, the Union Army occupied New Orleans and sought to suppress Voodoo.
-In one instance, the Union authorities broke up a ceremony of free blacks who they accused of trying to use Voodoo powers to aid the Confederacy.
+In one instance, the Union authorities broke up a ceremony of free blacks who they arbitrarily accused of trying to use Voodoo powers to aid the Confederacy.
 In 1863, women were arrested at a Voodoo dance ceremony in Marais Street; a crowd of over 400 women turned up outside the courtroom, and the charges were subsequently dropped.
 Repression of Voodoo intensified following the Civil War; the 1870s onward saw white writers display an increased concern that Voodoo rituals were facilitating the interaction between black men and white women.
 That decade saw large gatherings at Lake Pontchartrain on St John's Eve, including many onlookers and reporters; these declined after 1876.
 In the 1880s and 1890s, the New Orleans authorities again clamped down on Voodoo.
 Voodoo was used as evidence to bolster the white elite's claim that Africans were inferior to Europeans and thus bolster their belief in the necessity of legalized segregation.

-Various practitioners set up shops selling paraphernalia and charms, they also began exploiting the commercial opportunities of the religion by staging ceremonies which charged entry.
+Various practitioners set up shops selling paraphernalia and charms.
+They also began exploiting the commercial opportunities of the religion by staging ceremonies that charged entry.